 The Parque da Alameda de Cartes, inaugurated in September 2024, is a nature-based solution that promotes urban sustainability in the Campanhã area.
-With an area of more than 40,000 m², the park includes more than a thousand native trees and shrubs, helping to improve air quality and the local microclimate.
-On the other hand, the park has the capacity to retain rainwater to prevent flooding during heavy rainfall and to sustain the trees planted there.
+With an area of more than 40,000 m², the park includes more than a thousand native trees and shrubs that promote biodiversity and sequester carbon.
+The entire green area of the park contributes to improving air quality and the local microclimate and prevents urban flooding in situations of heavy rainfall.
+Despite being a park with a significant incline, both the vegetation and the pavements channel and distribute rainwater to micro-dams and retention basins, allowing it to infiltrate the subsoil and retaining the surplus.
+In this way, it is possible to recharge aquifers, obtaining healthier and richer water tables, which subsequently feed the trees.

 In terms of social services, the area has more than 1.5 km of pedestrian and cycle paths, which facilitates sustainable mobility and access to various urban facilities, such as the Horta da Oliveira, the Falcão Primary School, the Cartes Municipal Swimming Pool, among others.
 These paths are closely linked to the city’s Parque Oriental, allowing the community to enjoy a free connection to another 18 hectares of green area along the Rio Tinto, thus also reinforcing the strategy of creating a more connected Porto.